abhin4v/abhin4v.github.io/drafts/fast-sudoku-solver-in-haskell-3.md

      prepend ~[y] ys = y:ys
 ```

 We replace the nested two-fold operation with `cellIndicesList`.
 Then we replace some map related function with the corresponding list ones because `cellIndicesList` returns a list.
-We also replace the `length` function call on cell indices with `Data.Bits.popCount` function call as indices are represented as a `Word16` now.
+We also replace the `length` function call on cell indices with `Data.Bits.popCount` function call as the indices are represented as `Word16` now.

 That is it.
 Let's build and run it now: